deriv-com/deriv-app/packages/components/stories/contract-card/README.md

 # ContractCard Component

-Renders a `ContractCard` component showing the information of a contract.
-Two types of contracts defined in this component are multiplier contract and not-multiplier contract.
-A contract may be completed or still ongoing.
+Shows detailed information of a contract.
+Two types of contracts are available to use: `multiplier` contract and `simple` contracts.
+A contract can be either `completed` or `ongoing`.

 ##### Supported Gestures: